forestgrape/coronavirus/index.md

 * [Leopold et al.](#leopold-mahony-lian) observed smoking-associated shorter airway epithelial cilia which, according to their argumentation, yields a decreased mucus flow (described in the section "Implications of Reduction of Cilia Length on Mucociliary Clearance").

-* In his review on "Effects of Airborne Pollutants on Mucociliary Clearance"  Ronald K. Wolff summarizes "A variety of pollutants have been shown to impair mucociliary clearance following acute or subehronic exposures."
+* In his review on "Effects of Airborne Pollutants on Mucociliary Clearance"  Ronald K. Wolff summarizes "A variety of pollutants have been shown to impair mucociliary clearance following acute or subchronic exposures."

-* [Nakagawa et al.](#nakagawa) found that "Aging, Diabetes, and Hypertension Are Associated With Decreased Nasal Mucociliary Clearance".
+* [Nakagawa et al.](#nakagawa) found that "Ageing, Diabetes, and Hypertension Are Associated With Decreased Nasal Mucociliary Clearance".
 The mechanisms of mucus production in the nose are likely similar to those in the trachea and therefore similar correlations are expected [to be confirmed].

 * In the review from [Houtmeyers et al.](#houtmeyers) "Regulation of mucociliary clearance in health and disease" has references to findings which indicate a decreased mucus flow and ciliary activity with age.

-#### Factors Influecing Death Rates
+#### Factors Influencing Death Rates

 In a analysis ["Effects of temperature variation and humidity on the death of COVID-19 in Wuhan, China"](#luo) Luo et al. find some correlation between a decreased humidity and and increased death rates (which likely corresponds to lowering the ARDS risk).
 The argumentation given here agrees with their findings and would even provide explanations.
-Their analysis depends however on how accurate the analyzed data are.
+Their analysis depends however on how accurate the analysed data are.
 In Wuhan, as in nearly all heavy hit regions around the world, the priority was and is and should be to save lives and not to count accurately. <!--But for analysis it would be helpful to have accurate/corrected data. -->

 <p id="proposal">-------</p>